Zobie1776/SolvraScript/README.md

-🤖 NovaAI + HiveMind Collaboration
+🤖 SolvraAI + HiveMind Collaboration

-NovaAI is your personal assistant, code copilot, and automation partner.
+SolvraAI is your personal assistant, code copilot, and automation partner.

 Features:

 Built-in voice and text interaction

-Works inside NovaIDE, Shell, and PlayOS
+Works inside SolvraIDE, Shell, and PlayOS

 Can help write code, run commands, or suggest improvements